-Python is a dynamic general purpose language.
-It is the perfect backend language to start learning due to its simple syntax.
-Python can be used to build web or app prototypes, for development and data analysis.
-It is a constantly evolving language thanks to its open source nature.
-Python is a popular language among tech giants like Google, Instagram and Reddit
+Python is a dynamic, general-purpose language.
+It is the perfect back-end language for learning due to its simple syntax.
+Developers can use Python to build web or app prototypes for development and data analysis.
+It is a constantly evolving language thanks to its open-source nature.
+Python is a popular language among tech giants like Google, Instagram and Reddit.